Győr (genus): Baranya branch

 Norbert C. Tóth considered the existence of an alleged Baranya branch, closely connected to the Győr-Moson (=Óvár) branch; his assumption is based on possessions of lands in Baranya County.
 Pat II had two unidentified daughters, who became the wives of barons Paul Geregye and Stephen Csák.
 Through the legal doctrine of daughters' quarter, the lords received Ilsva and Rahóca in Baranya County in 1228, respectively.
 Conrad unsuccessfully tried to sue to recover the lands in 1258.
 By the 1270s, Conrad owned numerous estates, villages and landholdings in the county; as he was last surviving male member of the Óvár branch, Tóth argues the Baranya branch (with unknown members) became extinct by the period of the Mongol invasion of Hungary.
 This sub-branch was more closely related to the Óvár branch than the families of the Somogy branch (see below).

-In 1297, a certain Thomas, son of Paul appeared alongside Conrad during an agreement; in 1308, his widow Barbara Negol handed over a third portion of Göncöl estate to ispán Peter, son of Ócsa, the husband of her daughter Klara.
+In 1297, a certain Thomas, son of Paul appeared alongside Conrad during an agreement; in 1308, his widow Barbara Negol handed over a third portion of Göncöl estate to ispán Peter, son of Ócsa, the husband of her daughter Clara.
 Barbara inherited the land from her late husband.
 The family tree of this suppositional Göncöl sub-branch: